external facebook instagramlinkedin pinterest playsearch twitteryoutube

 How to Grow Tomatoes

 Originating in South America, the tomato has the distinction of being one of North America’s favorite garden vegetables.
-Tomato plants can be either determinate or indeterminate.
-Determinate plants will produce tomatoes that all ripen around the same time, while indeterminate plants will continue producing new growth and new fruits throughout the growing season.
-Tomatoes also come in hundreds of varieties, from large, ribbed “beefsteak” types to small “cherry” and “pear-shaped” tomatoes in a range of colors.
+Tomatoes come in hundreds of varieties, from large, ribbed “beefsteak” types to small “cherry” and “pear-shaped” tomatoes and in an array of colors and shapes.

 When to Start Indoors